upenn-embedded/omnibot.github.io/README.md

 ![1742785425384](image/README/1742785425384.png)

+Our system consists of two primary subsystems: the **WearableGesture Capture System** and the **Motor Control System** for the rover robot.
+They utilize various communication protocols including I2C, ADC, UART, PWM, and GPIO.
+Additionally, regulated power supplies are integrated into both subsystems to deliver stable voltage levels.

+The **Wearable Gesture Capture System** is centered around FeatherS2, which manages both sensor inputs and wireless data transmission.
+It will handle gesture capture by interfacing with the LSM6DS0 IMU and Flex Sensor, while simultaneously transmitting control data to the rover's ESP32 module via UART.

+LSM6DS0 IMU is responsible for detecting hand motion and orientation.
+It uses the I2C to communicate with FeatherS2.
+The Flex Sensor detects the degree of bending in the user's fingers, then it generates an analog voltage that is read directly by the FeatherS2’s ADC.
+The ADC values are mapped to speed control commands, allowing different modes of motor speed with intuitive control.

+The **Rover Robot Motor Control System** is built around the ATmega328PB microcontroller, which handles motor control, obstacle detection, and alert systems.
+FeatherS2 here acts as a wireless receiver, communicating with the FeatherS2 in the wearable controller via UART to receive gesture and speed control data.

+Motor control is achieved using three Motor Drivers that interface with ATmega.
+The motor drivers then manage the three Omni Wheels respectively, enabling movement in multiple directions.
+The ATmega generates PWM signals that control the speed and direction of the motors, with the PWM duty cycle dynamically adjusted based on the bending angle detected from the Flex Sensor and the hand motion detected from the IMU Module.

+The rover also features an Ultrasonic Sensor for obstacle detection.
+The sensor communicates with ATmega using GPIO pins for both the Trigger and Echo signals.
+When an obstacle is detected within a specified range, the ATmega will activate the Buzzer via a dedicated GPIO output, alerting the user of the presence of an obstacle.

+For the communication protocol, I2C links LSM6DS0 IMU to FeatherS2.
+The ADC on FeatherS2 is used to read variable voltage signals from the Flex Sensor.
+UART is employed for wireless communication between the two FeatherS2 boards.
+ATmega generates PWM signals to modulate motor speed and direction.
+GPIO connections are used for the ultrasonic sensor and the buzzer.

+For power regulation, FeatherS2 requires a 3.3V regulated power supply.
+Meanwhile, the 5V regulated power supply in the rover system delivers stable power to the ATmega328PB, motor drivers, ultrasonic sensor, and buzzer.
+This separation of power systems ensures reliable performance, minimizes electrical noise, and protects components from voltage instability.

 ### 4. Design Sketches

 *What will your project look like?
 Do you have any critical design features?
 Will you need any special manufacturing techniques to achieve your vision, like power tools, laser cutting, or 3D printing?*